MolSSI/QCSchema/docs/source/spec_components.rst

 Success
 ~~~~~~~
 A description if the computation was successful or not.
-For unsuccessful computations standard errors will be placed in the output such as covergence errors, IO errors, etc.
+For unsuccessful computations standard errors will be placed in the output such as convergence, IO errors, etc.

 A successful example: